microsoft/FluidFramework/docs/content/docs/recipes/signals.md

     /*...*/
 }
 ```
-But, what point is there of sending a signal if nobody is listening to it?
+But what is the point of sending a signal if nobody is listening to it?
 To listen to the `mouseSignalType`, we use `Signaler`'s `onSignal` function.
 We then update the local data using the payload information from the signal.
 To display the new presence data, we then emit `mousePositionChanged` to let the view know to re-render:

 ```typescript
 export class MouseTracker extends TypedEventEmitter<IMouseTrackerEvents> {